lauren-mak/ariadne/README.md

 ## Installation

-Currently, Ariadne is implemented as a module of the SPAdes *de novo* assembly program (version 3.13.1).
-The following libraries to be pre-installed:
+Currently, Ariadne is implemented as a module of an older version of the cloudSPAdes *de novo* assembly program (version 3.12.1).
+The following libraries need to be pre-installed:

 * g++ (version 5.3.1 or higher)
 * cmake (version 2.8.12 or higher)